Paying for Drug and Alcohol Rehab with Medicare and Medicaid

 Anyone struggling to overcome their drug and alcohol addiction can seek help from a rehab center.
-These facilities offer a rehabilitation and healing environment and help the patient overcome addiction.
-Furthermore, rehab centers provide the necessary tools for a happy, healthy, and productive life.
+These facilities offer rehabilitation and a healing environment to help patients overcome addiction.
+Rehab centers also provide the necessary tools for a happy, healthy, and productive life.
+However, addiction treatment can be expensive for someone who doesn’t have health insurance coverage.
+Many people looking for drug rehab are unemployed or don’t have insurance through their job.
+Luckily, there are many treatment centers that accept Medicare or Medicaid for addiction treatment.
+In fact, using Medicare or Medicaid for drug rehab is one of the most often used ways of paying for the expenses.

 Back to top